hugotiburtino/memorygame/README.md

   * Pressing the curly arrow restarts the game

 ## How to run

-Open index.html with your web browser.
+* Standalone: Open index.html with your web browser
+* Docker:
+1. `docker build -t memorygame .`
+2. `docker run -p 8000:80 memorygame`
+3. Open the web browser and insert `localhost:8000`

 ## About the project
 The program was a project to be done as part of the course "Become a front-end web developer" at Udacity.